-Coordinated Plan members were required to contribute 6.50 percent of their annual covered salary in fiscal year 2021 and the Academy was required to contribute 7.50 percent for Coordinated Plan members.
-The Academy's contributions to the General Employees Fund for the years ended June 30, 2022, 2021 and 2020 were \$51,952, \$51,739 and \$47,203 respectively.
-The Academy's contributions were equal to the contractually required contributions for each year as set by state statute.
+Coordinated Plan members were required to contribute 6.50 percent of their annual covered salary in fiscal year 2023 and the Academy was required to contribute 7.50 percent for Coordinated Plan members.
+The Academy's contributions to the General Employees Fund for the year ending June 30, 2023, 2022 and 2021 were \$52,993, \$51,952 and \$51,739, respectively.
+The Academy's contributions were equal to the required contributions for each year as set by state statute.